ElektraInitiative/libelektra/doc/tutorials/command-line-options.md

 The last parameter `goptsConfig` can be used to provide additional configuration values to `gopts`.
 For example, this can be used to configure the auto-generated help message.
-The keys that `gopts` accepts in this KeySet will be explained throughout the document .
+The keys that `gopts` accepts in this KeySet will be explained throughout the document.
 A full list can be found in the [`gopts` README](../../src/plugins/gopts/README.md).

 ## Specification